You may wish to see an introductory page to this section first.

 Another small church a short distance from St. Theodosia's shows a similar design; its original dedication has not been identified: it was turned into a mosque by Koca Mustafa Pacha, a grand vizier of Sultan Beyazit II; because another mosque is named after him, in this one he is called Atik (ancient) instead of Koca (illustrious, but also old).

-Constantine Lips are not the lips of Constantine, but the name of the officer responsible for the security of the imperial house during the reign of Emperor Leo VI (886-912).
+Constantine Lips was the officer responsible for the security of the imperial house during the reign of Emperor Leo VI.

 In 908 he founded a nunnery with attached a small hospital and a church.
 A second church was added towards the end of the XIIIth